lSara-MM/Project-II-RPG/docs/README.md

 ## Game Preview

-You sign the contract and start this great adventure!
+Would you sign the contract to start this great adventure?

 ![Screenshoot 1](https://github.com/lSara-MM/Project-II-RPG/assets/99950345/51c45c75-7917-4a2c-91b5-b92f70e3f668)